Patient Experience

 "I would describe porphyria as a thief.
 It has taken everything from me."

-Mike is a father of two who was married and stood to inherit his family’s 70-year-old construction business.
-His long battle and eventual diagnosis with acute intermittent porphyria (AIP) changed the trajectory of his life.
+Mike is a working father of two whose long battle and eventual diagnosis with acute intermittent porphyria (AIP) changed the trajectory of his life.

 History with AHP